-“Nearly ten percent of people in our survey reported damage to a laptop tablet, or digital camera that was in a checked bag,” Glenn Derene from Consumer Reports said.
+“Nearly 10 percent of people in our survey reported damage to a laptop tablet, or digital camera that was in a checked bag,” Glenn Derene, of Consumer Reports, said.

-Consumer Reports recommends carrying on your electronics instead and if possible, use a padded bag.
+Consumer Reports recommends carrying-on your electronics instead.
+If possible, use a padded bag.

 If you must check your devices, wrap them in soft clothing.

-About ten percent of survey respondents said their device got wet on vacation and 19 percent said sand or dirt was a problem.
+About 10 percent of survey respondents said their device got wet on vacation and 19 percent said sand or dirt was a problem.

-Another common complaint from about half of those in the Consumer Reports survey were batteries dying.
+Another common complaint from about half of those in the Consumer Reports’ survey was batteries dying.

-If there are no bars, just turn everything off or set your device to airplane mode.
+If there are no bars, just turn everything off or set to airplane mode.
 There’s no sense in burning through battery life trying to connect to non-existent service.

-The ultimate protection is to just leave some electronics at home.
+Of course, the ultimate protection is just leaving some electronics at home.

-In fact, nearly a third in Consumer Reports’ survey said they’d prefer their kids didn’t bring along any gadgets on vacation.
+In fact, nearly a one-third of people in the Consumer Reports’ survey said they’d prefer their kids didn’t bring along any gadgets on vacation.